fermisurfaces/IFermi/README.md

 - `FermiSurface`: stores isosurfaces at the Fermi-level for use in plotting, as well as other useful structural information.
 - `Interpolator`: Takes band energies and interpolates them to a finer k-mesh.
-- `FSPlotter`: Given a FermiSurface object, produces an interactive plot.
+- `FermiSurfacePlotter`: Given a FermiSurface object, produces an interactive plot.

 A minimal working example for plotting the 3d Fermi surface of MgB<sub>2</sub>
 from a vasprun.xml file is: